awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: string
 Required: no
 This parameter is not supported for Windows containers\.
 The amount of memory \(in MiB\) used by the task\.
-It can be expressed as an integer using MiB, for example `1024`, or as a string using GB, for example `1GB` or `1 GB`, in a task definition but will be converted to an integer indicating the MiB when the task definition is registered\.
+It can be expressed as an integer using MiB, for example `1024`, or as a string using GB, for example `1GB` or `1 GB`, in a task definition\.
+When the task definition is registered, a GB value is converted to an integer indicating the MiB\.
 If using the EC2 launch type, this field is optional\.
 If using the Fargate launch type, this field is required and you must use one of the following values, which determines your range of supported values for the `cpu` parameter:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)